NeymarJohn/grpc_working/README.md

 can generate gRPC code in any gRPC-supported language (as you'll see later in this example).
 The generated code contains both stub code for clients to use and an abstract interface for servers to implement, both with the method defined in our `Greeting` service.
-A stub is code that initiates contact with a gRPC service running remotely via the internet. [can probably define this up in "what is gRPC"?]

 (If you didn't install `protoc` on your system and are working along with the example, you can skip this step and move